 In the space of 17 years the New Zealand Dollar was devalued 7 times before finally being allowed to float against all currencies in 1985.
 Since then the devaluations have been market driven.

 Of course these devaluations have all been against the USD.
-Which itself has also been devalued against real assets such as gold.
+The US Dollar has also been devalued against real assets such as gold.
 So in the long run the New Zealand dollar has been steadily losing value and purchasing power.

 The next major change in the New Zealand dollar could be the introduction of a central bank digital currency.
 See this for more on that topic:

-If New Zealand Introduces a Central Bank Digital Currency, How Will Gold or Silver Be Valued and How Will One Use Them?
+If New Zealand Introduces a Central Bank Digital Currency, How Will This Affect Gold and Silver?

 The Interesting History of the Pound Sterling